shopware5/shopware/UPGRADE.md

 In this document you will find a changelog of the important changes related to the code base of Shopware.

 ## 4.3.0
+* Add new product feed modifier `articleImages` and `property`
+* Create a new product export cronjob to export all active product feeds
 * Implement new article association for new seo categories.
 The seo categories can be assigned over the array key seoCategories in the article api resource.
 * Removed deprecated Zend Framework components:
     * `Zend_Amf`